factorhouse/kpow/secure-config/README.md

 ## AES Encrypted Variables

-Kpow provides support for encrypted variables by integrating the open-source [Kpow-Secure](https://github.com/operatr-io/kpow-secure) library.
+Kpow provides support for strong encryption of variables by integrating the open-source [Kpow-Secure](https://github.com/operatr-io/kpow-secure) library.

 See the [library documentation](https://github.com/operatr-io/kpow-secure) for full details on secure config with standard Java AES encryption and PBKDF2 key generation.